MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ------------------------------ -->
 #### Data privacy when using a work profile

-When using a work profile, the organization may see the following data:
+When a user is signed in via a work profile, the user's organization has access to the following data.
+For example, when a user is signed in with the profile user1@contoso.com, Contoso can see this data:

 * The URL.
 * The identity of the user in the profile.
 * The file names of files that the user attempts to download or upload.